rubenmtzc/rmc-academic/content/project/example/index.md

 ---
-title: Digital Technology for Development
+title: A smart city that works for all: A case study of Leicester
 summary: ""
 tags:
-- Digital Technology
+- Smart City
-- Economic Development
+- Digital economy
-- Social Development
+- Leicester
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).